-Species: The Orchard Oriole (Icterus spurius), found out through most of the south-eastern regions of North America.
+Species: The Orchard Oriole (Icterus spurius) is found throughout most of the southeastern regions of North America.
 Prefers habitats with open woods, parks, orchards and rural areas.
-Familiar with people and dwellings, maybe approached without alarming the bird.
+Familiar with people and dwellings and may be approached without alarming the bird.

 Distinctions: Sexually dimorphic, the male has a black head, back, wings and tail feathers.
 Body and scapulars are burnt orange.
 Females and juveniles have greenish upper bodies, with yellow under parts.
 Young males are very similar to the female's colours, but will show a small darken bib in the throat region.

 Voice: Sound resembling types of whistle, notes are not as fluent as other oriole species, lyrics fall into chattering notes.